polkascan/py-substrate-metadata-docs/docs/equilibrium-parachain.md

 ---------
 #### xcm_transfer_native
-Send asset to parachain or relay chain, where given asset is native
+Send asset to parachain or relay chain, where given asset is native for destination

 `asset` - asset to transfer;
 `amount` - amount to transfer;